 What are the standard fees for an agent managing a residential rental property?
 Are you looking for a property manager to rent out your investment property but not sure what you should be paying?
-Read on to find out about the fees currently charged in Perth for experienced property management services, the best approach to assessing what fees you should be paying, and how you can save on rental fees.
+Read on to find out about the fees currently charged for experienced property management services in Perth, the best approach to assessing what fees you should be paying, and how you can save on rental fees.

 When assessing your options for hiring a property manager, the experienced and well-established property management agencies fees are very similar.
 A breakdown and explanation of the fees are below:

 The management fee charge covers all the day-to-day management items such as collecting and disbursing rent, liaising with owners and tenants, managing processes for rent arrears and organising maintenance and quotes.